soffgrupp6/assignment2/README.md

 ### Logging builds

 To log and keep track of the previous builds a JSON file is used, which stores the states of the builds with additional information.

+To access the full build information list, you will have to start the server and visit the following URL: http://localhost:8080/.